Sub-femtosecond optical control of entangled states: Dissociation of H Lg

-A superposition of molecular orbitals with different parities leads to the fact that the bound electron is localized either on the left or right sided of the nucleus.
-A similar spatial asymmetry happens also for the photoelectron using the superposition of spherical harmonics with either positive ($\ket{+_e}$) or negative ($\ket{-_e}$) parities (see \cite{Fischer_2013}).
+The superposition of molecular orbitals with different parities leads to the localization of a \textbf{bound electron} either on the left or right side of the nucleus.
+A similar spatial asymmetry occurs for a \textbf{photoelectron} placed in a superposition of spherical harmonics with either positive $\ket{+_e}$ or negative $\ket{-_e}$ parities (see \cite{Fischer_2013}).